SOUTHERN CROATIA YACHT CHARTERS

 IDEAL TIME TO CHARTER: June – October

 Reminiscent of the ancient beauty of the eastern Mediterranean but equally influenced by the western Mediterranean, Croatia is a compelling world unto itself — particularly when explored by yacht.
-Begin your private yacht cruise in either Split, Trogir or Dubrovnik, depending on the schedule of your preferred yacht.
+Begin your private yacht cruise in either Split, Trogir, or Dubrovnik, depending on the schedule of your preferred yacht.
 A one-way charter allows you to explore the “must-see” historic ports and absorb the culture.
 Visit Dubrovnik, the “Pearl of the Adriatic,” nestled amid the huge, imposing ramparts.
-Stroll the city walls, part of the Old Town, a UNESCO World Heritage Site, and capture the essence of Croatia and its heritage.
+Stroll the city walls, part of the Old Town, a UNESCO World Heritage Site, and capture Croatia’s essence and its heritage.
+Croatia Nautical Protocol

 SUGGESTED ITINERARY – Dubronvik to Trogir

 Dubrovnik – History buffs and fans of Game of Thrones will not want to miss this walled city.
-Walk the winding streets of the “Pearl of the Adriatic” for a glimpse into Dubrovnik’s historic past.
+Walk the “Pearl of the Adriatic” winding streets for a glimpse into Dubrovnik’s historic past.
 It is the heart of Croatia and its heritage, now protected by UNESCO.

 Dubrovnik to Mljet – The national park of the island of Mljet is the perfect introduction to Croatia’s islands.
 Anchor for lunch at Polace, on the island’s north coast, before stepping ashore to explore the interior with its saltwater lakes.